ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 On **Save** the chartbuilder builds a rd-chart object which it sends to be stored on the dimension for rendering by rd-graph.
 It also sends a json dump of all the current builder settings so it can recall them next time this chart is opened up.

-### Chartbuilder 2
+### ChartBuilder2

 Chartbuilder 2 replaces create_chart.html with create_chart_2.html.
+On the back-end it is supported by PresetSearch instead of DictionaryLookup.
 That is all.
-On the back-end it is supported by AutoDataGenerator instead of Harmoniser.
-Also significant thought is required to handle the transition in terms of settings but nothing in the wider front-end system is different.

 ### How it works

 Both chartbuilders have the handleNewData(success) function at their heart

 - User pastes excel content as text into the data box and clicks Okay.
-- handleNewData(success) is triggered and makes an AJAX call to the AutoDataGenerator endpoint.
-A list of autodata presets with processed data is returned.
+- handleNewData(success) is triggered and makes an AJAX call to the PresetSearch endpoint.
+A list of PresetSearch presets with processed data is returned.
-- The success function stores all the valid autodata presets (and their converted data) client side.
+- The success function stores all the valid PresetSearch presets (and their converted data) client side.
 It picks the first preset for preference then sets up the rest of the builder form using data from that preset.
 - When changes are made to any setting chartbuilder builds a chart object and renders in the chart area using the standard values
 - Save posts an AJAX call to the cms chartbuilder endpoint with a chart object and the current builder settings, both as lumps of json.
 These are stored as json objects in the database.
 - If the builder is reopened it will fill the data text box from the settings.
 It then calls handleNewData(success) which builds presets.
 At the end of the regular success function it uses the rest of the settings object to set up the existing chart.